nsrr/wsc-documentation/pages/README.md

 ### Covariate/phenotype datasets (CSV)

 The covariate dataset for the Wisconsin Sleep Cohort (WSC) study (**wsc-dataset-0.8.0.csv)** contains a collection of detailed participant data, with one file for each data release.
-The dataset consists of multiple columns, each representing a specific variable, with a unique participant identifier [wsc_id](https://sleepdata.org/datasets/wsc/variables/wsc_id%60%5D(https://sleepdata.org/datasets/wsc/variables/wsc_id).
+The dataset consists of multiple columns, each representing a specific variable, with a unique participant identifier [wsc_id]([https://sleepdata.org/datasets/wsc/variables/wsc_id](https://sleepdata.org/datasets/wsc/variables/wsc_id%60%5D(https://sleepdata.org/datasets/wsc/variables/wsc_id){.uri}).
 Each column is described in the accompanying **variables** data dictionary, which provides column names, labels (display names), detailed descriptions, and metadata.
 Categorical variables also include an associated "domain" (e.g., 0=Male, 1=Female), which are described in the **domains** data dictionary file.
 Additional documentation links each variable to the original survey forms used in the study.

-For further reference, the dataset and data dictionary files are tracked on GitHub, ensuring transparency and accessibility for research purposes (<https://github.com/nsrr/wsc-data-dictionary>).

 The mailed survey dataset (**wsc-mailed-survey-dataset-0.8.0.csv)** contains participant responses from three pre-visit 1 mailed questionnaires.
 Data are stored in wide format, with one row per participant (keyed by `wsc_id`) and separate columns representing items from each survey wave.

-The harmonized-dataset (**wsc-dataset-harmonized-0.8.0.csv)** contains many of the most frequently used demographic and sleep variables.
+The harmonized dataset (**wsc-dataset-harmonized-0.8.0.csv)** contains many of the most frequently used demographic and sleep variables.
 These variables were curated by the NSRR team.
 Key variables include:

 |  |  |
 |------------------------------------|------------------------------------|